nushell/nushell.github.io/CONTRIBUTING.md

 1. Run `yarn install`
 1. Run `yarn vuepress dev`

-If you're adding a new page to the book, to make it appaer, put it also to `.vuepress/config.js`.
+If you're adding a new page to the book, to make it appear, put it also to `.vuepress/config.js`.

 ## Translation Guide